brieespo/ChildcareCosts/README.md

 I created a data dictionary (below.)

 5.)
+Annotate your code with markdown cells in Jupyter Notebook, write clear code comments, and have a well-written README.md.

 I annotated my code each step of the way in Jupyter Notebook, showing my process and reasoning.